ningchencontact/azure-docs.zh-tw/articles/iot-hub/tutorial-routing.md

 # You need it to create the device identity.
 az extension add --name azure-cli-iot-ext

-# Set the values for the resource names.
+# Set the values for the resource names that don't have to be globally unique.
+# The resources that have to have unique names are named in the script below
+#   with a random number concatenated to the name so you can probably just
+#   run this script, and it will work with no conflicts.
 location=westus
 resourceGroup=ContosoResources
 iotHubConsumerGroup=ContosoConsumers
 containerName=contosoresults
 iotDeviceName=Contoso-Test-Device

-# These resource names must be globally unique.
-# You might need to change these if they are already in use by someone else.
-iotHubName=ContosoTestHub
-storageAccountName=contosoresultsstorage
-sbNameSpace=ContosoSBNamespace
-sbQueueName=ContosoSBQueue

 # Create the resource group to be used
 #   for all the resources for this tutorial.
 az group create --name $resourceGroup \
     --location $location

+# The IoT hub name must be globally unique, so add a random number to the end.
+iotHubName=ContosoTestHub$RANDOM
+echo "IoT hub name = " $iotHubName

 # Create the IoT hub.
 az iot hub create --name $iotHubName \